Yuli Gurriel Player Props: Marlins vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in the league.
+- The Athletics pitching staff ranks 27th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Athletics' 6.63 team ERA ranks last among all league pitching staffs.
+- The Athletics' 6.60 team ERA ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to give up 99 total home runs at a rate of 1.7 per game (most in baseball).
+- The Athletics allow the most home runs in baseball (100 total, 1.7 per game).

-- Fujinami (2-5) takes the mound for the Athletics in his fifth start of the season.
-He has a 12.00 ERA in 30 2/3 innings pitched, with 31 strikeouts.
+- Medina (0-4 with a 6.83 ERA and 24 strikeouts in 27 2/3 innings pitched) gets the start for the Athletics, his fifth of the season.

 © 2023 Data Skrive.
 All rights reserved.